 - GreenGuard Gold: GreenGuard Gold is the premium version with higher certification standards.
 GreenGuard Gold-certified carpet brands have the lowest emissions.
 Carpets that are GreenGuard Gold-certified have official seals.

 The best materials for low-VOC carpets are sisal, wool, jute, and cotton.
-Unlike synthetic fibers, natural fibers don’t emit volatile organic compounds.
-Natural carpets are free of toxic chemicals.
+Unlike synthetic fibers, natural fibers don’t emit volatile organic compounds, and most are free of toxic chemicals.

 Wool contains lanolin, a natural shield against moisture retention and allergens.
 Manufacturers extract sisal fibers from the Agave plant leaves, making it a natural, eco-friendly option.
 It doesn’t generate static or trap allergens.